merantix-momentum/squirrel-core/docs/usage/iterstream.rst

         print(item)

 :code:`map_async()` applies the provided function asynchronously.
 More on this in the following sections.
-To pass additional arguments to the mapped function, simply pass them as additional key-word arguments.
+To pass additional arguments to the mapped function, simply pass them as additional key-word arguments to `map`.
+This works analogously for `async_map` and `dask_map`.

 .. code-block:: python